KevinKronk/sql-walkthrough-spotify/README.md

 - The data type is what values a column can hold like - INTEGER, REAL, DATE, VARCHAR(max lenght), TEXT, etc

 #### Constraints
-These can be specified when the table is made or altered
+These can be specified when the table is made or altered.
 - NOT NULL - Ensures that a column cannot have a NULL value.
 - UNIQUE - Ensures that all values in the column are different.
 - PRIMARY KEY - A combination of NOT NULL and UNIQUE.
 A table can only have one primary key, which can be made of multiple fields (composite key).